 With increased maturity you will also be in a better situation to judge what exactly YOU want to gain from training, and you will be able to focus on that in our classes – this way you’ll gain maximum enjoyment and benefit from training, regardless of your age.
 This also reflects in your life outside the dojo.
 Kempo is a life preserving arts in many ways!

 Q: Are those sword sharp?
 Is it dangerous?

 Our sword practice utilizes the solo use of unsharpened metal Katana swords called Iaito.
 The actual techniques (waza) are developed from orthodox teachings and have been handed down from teacher to student for centuries with out injury.
 Please visit our Sword training page for more for info Here

 Broken bones and noses as well as knee and joint injuries common with most popular sports are in fact very uncommon in Traditional Martial arts.

 The injury risk in Martial Arts is lower than in most other sports.
 All contact is controlled and the most you would expect is the occasional bump,bruise or pulled muscle.
 Our classes are meant to teach not injure.
 All egos are checked at the door

-Q: How long before I can use my skills?
+Q: How long before I can be confident my skills?

-You will be better equipped to defend yourself from day one!
-At the end of your first class you will know how to perform several punches and kicks correctly as well as Escaping arts.
+Keeping in mind, Budo is a lifelong study, You will be better equipped to defend yourself from day one!
+At the end of your first class you will know how to perform Escaping arts as well as several punches and kicks correctly.